rockdaboot/wget2/README.md

 -------------------

 The following is just a quick list of ideas and todos.<br>
-The mid-range goal is to come as close to Wget, that Wget's units test work for Mget.
+The mid-range goal is to come as close to Wget, that Wget's units test work for Wget.

 Some ideas of what could be done next (but contact me before you start bigger changes!):